Baton Rouge community educator killed in shooting while driving along Airline Highway

 During the month of August, there were multiple shootings — including five that happened on an interstate.

-BRPD said someone pulled up alongside Calligan's vehicle and opened fire.
+BRPD Cpl.
+Saundra Watts said someone pulled up alongside Calligan's vehicle and opened fire.
+She said that these types of shootings are happening more frequently.

+"We are seeing an increase where we are having road rage incidents, or people that are targeted along the interstate or just major thoroughfares here in the city and they are being struck by gun fire," Cpl.
+Watts said.
+"We are learning that some of these are road rage incidents and some are just targeted."

 As of Monday afternoon, no arrests have been made.

 More News